DaveStrickland/AstroPhotography/README.md

 - `whitebalance`: Perform whitebalance calculations on the input RAW file. **Partially implemented as part of `grey`.**
 - `info`: Print metadata about the input RAW file. **Not yet implemented.**

+Development of RAW fie processing features has been limited as I am between cameras and lack access to a broad range of good datasets with different good RAW file formats

 ## Installation Instructions

 ### Minimum Requirements